jpsaha/MOTPold/index.md

 * Indian Olympiad Qualifier in Mathematics (IOQM) is a three hour examination with 30 questions.
 * Regional Mathematical Olympiad (RMO) is a three-hour examination with six problems.
 * Indian National Mathematical Olympiad (INMO), held on the third Sunday of January.
-* International Mathematical Olympiad Training Camp (IMOTC), held from April to May, leading to the selection of six students to represent India at IMO.
+* International Mathematical Olympiad Training Camp (IMOTC), held from April to May.
+Through the TSTs (Team Selection Tests), it leads to the selection of six students to represent India at IMO.
 * Pre-Departure Camp (PDC) held before leaving for [IMO](https://www.imo-official.org/).
 * These also apply to participation in the [EGMO](https://www.egmo.org/) and [APMO](https://www.apmo-official.org/).
 * [INMOTC](https://olympiads.hbcse.tifr.res.in/faq/) is organized before INMO.